-When compared with control families, health outcomes include significantly lower rates of obesity and significantly higher rates of normal weight in MTB toddlers , significantly higher rates of on-time pediatric immunization, lower rates of rapid subsequent childbearing, and lower rates of child protection referrals in intervention families.
+Health, mental health, developmental and relationship assessments were collected at baseline (pregnancy), and then 4, 14, 18, and 24 months postpartum.
+Comparisons with control families revealed impacts on a number of public health variables: lower rates of obesity and significantly higher rates of normal weight in MTB toddlers , significantly higher rates of on-time pediatric immunization, lower rates of rapid subsequent childbearing, and lower rates of child protection referrals in MTB families.1

-In a longer term follow-up study, data from MTB families with 4-9 year-old children are currently being analyzed and findings look promising.
+In a longer-term follow-up study, preliminary analysis of data from MTB families with 4-9 year-old children suggests that MTB toddlers were found to have significantly lower rates of child obesity and were significantly more likely to be of normal weight than controls.
+MTB preschoolers were found to have significantly lower rates of maternally reported externalizing disorders (acting out behaviors) at 1-3 years post-graduation.
 Positive mother-child interactions, maternal reflectiveness, secure infant attachment, and lower rates of child behavior disorders all contribute to non-cognitive, socio-emotional development, a key ingredient in school success as well as future wellness.3

 For more information or to request an Executive Summary, please contact us.